Faith and Joy

 A Sermon on Romans 10:16-17Read more

-What is the Christian’s reaction to the Gospel?
-Preaching from Romans 10:16-17, Dr. Martyn Lloyd-Jones declares the first action a Christian is to take is obedience.
-There is a difference between people who merely hear the Gospel and those who take action from it.
-Those who listen and forget, and those who listen and do.
-He declares that this is the primary reaction to the Gospel.
+What is the Christian’s reaction to the gospel?
+In this sermon from Romans 10:16–17 titled “Faith and Joy,” Dr. Martyn Lloyd-Jones declares the first action of a Christian is to obey.
+There is a difference between people who merely hear the gospel and those who take action from it.
+Some listen and forget and some listen and do.
+He declares that this is the primary reaction to the gospel.
 The secondary reaction is joy.
 Dr. Lloyd-Jones raises a powerful question: if Christians are supposed to be lights in this world, why are so many caught up in their own problems and gloom?
-He says that Christians should be the happiest people on Earth.
-He gives examples of the most joyous people in the New Testament: the Philippian jailor, the shepherd who found his sheep, and the woman who washed Christ’s feet.
-These are all people who, in different ways, heard the Good News and responded appropriately.
-Dr. Lloyd-Jones reminds us that, indeed, Christians have great cause to rejoice.
-Those who believe have been forgiven of much sin and are promised an eternal inheritance with God.
-Dr. Lloyd-Jones concludes, in light of those joyous New Testament believers, that perhaps Christians today should reevaluate their reaction to the Gospel and reconsider the life they’ve been given.
+He says that Christians should be the happiest people on earth.
+He gives examples of some of the most joyous people in the New Testament: the Philippian jailor, the shepherd who found his sheep, and the woman who washed Christ’s feet.
+These are all people who, in different ways, heard the good news and responded appropriately.
+Dr. Lloyd-Jones reminds that Christians have great cause to rejoice as they have been forgiven of much sin and are promised an eternal inheritance with God.
+Dr. Lloyd-Jones concludes that in light of those joyous New Testament believers, perhaps Christians today should reevaluate their reaction to the gospel and reconsider the life they’ve been given.